7 Days in Emilia Romagna - One Week Road Trip Itinerary

 The main square of Dozza, Emilia Romagna, facing the bell tower, town hall, and other buildings covered in colorful murals

 A lovely square in historic Dozza, adorned with a few of the town’s iconic murals.
-Photo: Wwikiwalter, CC BY-SA 4.0, via Wikimedia Commons
+Photo: Wwikiwalter, CC BY-SA 4.0, via Wikimedia Commons.
+Cropped from original

 Morning

 Only a 15-minute drive away from Bologna is the charming town of Dozza.
-So, I suggest starting your day with a nice morning stroll and breakfast in Bologna.
-Afterwards, hop in the car and shoot over to Dozza.
+So, I suggest starting your day with a nice morning stroll and breakfast in Bologna, and then after, hopping in the car and shooting over to Dozza.

 Afternoon